the-illarionov/the-superawesome-frontend-boilerplate/frontend/src/machines/README.md

         assignMoreContextProperty() { ...
     ```

-6. Try to declare actions in `setup` in an order of their logical appearance.
+9. Try to declare actions in `setup` in an order of their logical appearance.

-7. If your actions accepts some arguments, write actions that use that arguments in that event, not in the "entry" of the state.
+10. If your actions accepts some arguments, write actions that use that arguments in that event, not in the "entry" of the state.

     It will help you easily visually divide inner logic from incoming.

-7. Xstate for VSCode can be buggy sometimes and break synchronization between editor and code.
-Don't forget about that.

-    You can use this code as a starter template for the machine:
-    ```javascript
-    import { setup } from 'xstate';

-    export const MachineIndex = setup({
-        types: {} as {

-    },
-    }).createMachine({
-        /** @xstate-layout N4IgpgJg5mDOIC5gF8A0IB2B7CdGgDkBDAWzAE0sBXAJwFkiBjACwEsMx8QAHLWVgC6ssGLgA9EAWgBs09AE8pAZgCcydciA */
-        id: 'MachineIndex',
-    });
-    ```